Skip to Main Content

 Considered positive (significant reaction)

-TB Reporting Requirements
+Tuberculosis Reporting Requirements

 Primary care physicians (PCPs) are responsible for reporting to the LHD TB Control Program all confirmed or suspected tuberculosis (TB) cases within one working day of diagnosis.
 Information reportable to the local health department (LHD) includes: